-The Design Process Behind A Container Sauna
+The Design Process Behind A Portable Sauna

 Generally, saunas are low maintenance structures however when planning to build one, it’s important to think about the layout and consider the best configuration for your steam room.
 Using software such as CAD can make this process much easier and allow you to create multiple design options for your sauna layout.
 CAD also has the ability to create a visual representation of the final product so you can be sure it’s laid out exactly how you want it.
-If you need a CAD designer for your shipping container sauna, the team at S Jones Containers can help you with your design and answer any questions.

 While you think about design, it’s also important to consider the electric outlets in an at-home sauna and how they will be integrated.
 If you’ve opted for an electric sauna stove then you will need an electrical supply.
-One option for a container sauna conversion is to install solar panels to generate electricity making the unit fully self-sufficient.
+One option for a sauna conversion is to install solar panels to generate electricity making the unit fully self-sufficient.

-Converting Your Container Into A Sauna
+Converting Your Unit Into A Sauna

-The container will need specific modifications to create a functional sauna.
+They will need specific modifications to create a functional sauna.
 This includes benches, ventilation, heaters, and interior panelling.
 Many people allow room for a shower unit within their sauna design to make it fully self-contained and practical.
 You also need to consider any extra additions to add a luxury feel to the sauna, such as Bluetooth speakers or lighting to add extra ambience to the experience.

-We recommend consulting with a specialist container conversion company for peace of mind as they can ensure that your at home sauna complies with all current legislation.
+We recommend consulting with a specialist conversion company for peace of mind as they can ensure that your at home sauna complies with all current legislation.

 Advantages Of A Self Contained Sauna